-Office for Interception and Monitoring of Communications Please quote our full reference number in all correspondence P O Box 57155, ARCADIA, 0007 · 523 Church Street, Provisus Building, ARCADIA,0083 Tel (012) 341 0650, Fax (012) 341 0620
+Office for Interception and Monitoring of Communications Please quote our full reference number in all correspondence P O Box 57155, ARCADIA, 0007 · 523 Church Street, Provisus Building, ARCADIA, 0083 Tel (012) 341 0650, Fax (012) 341 0620

-Ref: 7/21/2

-Enq: The Honourable Mr Justice J A M Khumalo
+Ref: 7/21/2 Enq: The Honourable Mr Justice J A M Khumalo

-REPORT TO JOINT STANDING COMMITTEE ON INTELLIGENCE FOR THE PERIOD 1 APRIL 2010 TO 31 MARCH 2011
+REPORT TO JOINT STANDING COMMITTEE ON INTELLIGENCE FOR THE PERIOD 1 APRIL 2010 TO 31 OCTOBER 2011

 Honourable Chairperson of the Joint Standing Committee on Intelligence, Honourable Members, ladies and gentlemen, it is an honour for me to present this report and my statistical information to you.
 I have not dealt with the merits of individual applications for the reason that these are top secrets which the Act protects from disclosure.
 These applications mostly involve difficulties experienced by agencies in the investigation of serious crimes such as:- communication-related information.
 The Act also regulates the execution of directions and entry warrants by law enforcement officers.
 It helps in combating the ever-present threat of serous crime including terrorism.
-The number of directions issued shows a slight increase in the period under review.